temideveloper/Rs-App-Guides/TemiConcierge/preview.md

 # TemiConcierge
 TemiConcierge is a highly configurable application that utilises temi's capabilities to provide concierge services to users.

-Users can make use of TemiConcierge with selected locations, and they can be configured to announce speeches upon arrival at each location.
+Concierge services covered include teleconferencing, directory, promotion & marketing materials plus many more.

 ## Why should I use TemiConcierge?

 Perhaps you operate in a services business that requires assisting guests at the front door with concierge-like services such as guiding guests to locations on your premise, sharing dinning options or ongoing promotions, arranging transportation and answering customer queries

 Perhaps you operate in a business that requires a front-desk receptionist to guide visitors around the place, arrange meetings and entertain customer queries